moyn413/TrunkRiverChlorobi/README.md

 * sandpiper_db_filtering.R
 * bloomer_and_rand_subset_defense_id.sh

-[figures and tables](https://github.com/moyn413/TrunkRiverChlorobi/tree/main/Weed_et_al/Figures_and_supplementary_tables): This folder contains scripts for the production of figures 3, 5, and 6a, supplementary figures S2, S4, and S5-8, and supplementary tables 3, and 5-7.
+[Figures_and_supplementary_tables](https://github.com/moyn413/TrunkRiverChlorobi/tree/main/Weed_et_al/Figures_and_supplementary_tables): This folder contains scripts for the production of figures 3, 5, and 6a, supplementary figures S2, S4, and S5-8, and supplementary tables 3, and 5-7.

 #### additional files